Article 1 Miscellaneous

 - The hirer/user is obliged to register his event with SFPM at least one month before the planned date.

-- Event regulations, house and park rules, traffic regulations, guidelines and regulations are to be observed and orders of the police, fire brigade and public order office have to be followed.
+- Event regulations, house and park rules, traffic regulations, guidelines and regulations are to be observed.
+The orders of the foundations’s employees, the security company operatin on site, the police, fire brigade and public order office have to be followed.

 - The guidelines of the Brandenburg Ordinance on Places of Assembly must be strictly observed.
 The hirer/user shall submit all necessary applications and agree them in advance with SFPM.